kubernetes/enhancements/keps/sig-apps/4563-eviction-request-api/README.md

 The interceptor should observe the eviction request objects that match the pods that the interceptor manages (e.g. through a labelSelector or ownerReferences).
 It should start the eviction process only if it observes the `.status.activeInterceptorClass` in the EvictionRequest object that matches the `interceptorClass` it previously set in the pod's `.spec.evictionInterceptors`.
+And also if there is no `Complete=True` condition in `.status.conditions`.

 If the interceptor is not interested in intercepting/evicting the pod anymore, it should set `.status.activeInterceptorCompleted=true`.
 If the interceptor is unable to respond to the eviction